 12 ways to save money on car insurance

 We're always searching for ways to save money on car insurance.
-Here are the top ways to reduce your bill.
+Here are the best ways to reduce your bill.

 1. Comparison shop

-Car insurance rates vary considerably from company to company.
-Get car insurance quotes from at least three insurers.
-But don't shop on price alone: Look at the company's reputation, its customer service and the type of coverage and discounts it offers.
+Car insurance rates vary considerably from company to company for the exact same coverage levels.
+Get quotes from at least three insurers.
+But don't shop on price alone: Look at the company's reputation and its customer satisfaction ratings.

-2. Ask for higher deductibles on collision and comprehensive coverage
+2. Consider higher deductibles on collision and comprehensive coverage

 3. Drop collision and/or comprehensive coverage on old cars